 - 2020: With many thanks to my co-authors Svetlana Yakovleva and Wessel Geursen, who did most of the heavy lifting, our series of lectures and papers on Kaleidoscopic Data-Related Enforcement in the Digital Age has developed into a proper academic publication, published in The Common Market Law Review (English) and Tijdschrift Mededingingsrecht in de Praktijk (Dutch).
 Access the publications here.

-- NEW (30.01.17): on 25 January, the wonderful Dutch online magazine ‘De Correspondent’ published a long interview on my book ‘Securing Private Communications’.
+- On 25 January, the wonderful Dutch online magazine ‘De Correspondent’ published a long interview on my book ‘Securing Private Communications’.
 The interview digs in deep on several fundamental changes in the governance of the European Union.
 Even if politics are turbulent these days, I believe the EU is becoming a more complete Union, that is (finally) constitutionally designed to protect the privacy and cybersecurity of EU citizens.
 A strong judiciary is badly needed in times of populism.
 Read the entire interview, alas only in Dutch, here.